Blog

 By Denise Kuhbier, MS, RN, LNHA, CCM, Senior Vice President of Care, LeanOnWe

-In reality, home care is one of the most affordable care options, partly because of the flexibility of the number of hours or the rate of pay.
+Relative to other care options, home care is more affordable because of the flexibility of the number of hours or the rate of pay.
 When choosing care at home, as opposed to a nursing home or assisted living, you are able to hire a caregiver for any number of hours to meet your needs and your budget.

-Reputable home care companies will try to match caregivers with seniors of similar interests, but more often than not, the caregiver sent to you is the caregiver who is available.
-You should make sure that a company’s caregivers are screened, skilled, and insured, and that a background and reference check has been done.
-The company should also offer flexibility in setting up a schedule – and be sure they’ll provide back-up and replacement caregivers.
-With a unique service like LeanOnWe, you get all of that PLUS you view a caregiver’s professional video and online resume so the choice of which pre-screened and highly recommended caregiver to hire on your own is always yours.
+Reputable home care companies will try to match caregivers with seniors of similar interests, but more often than not, the caregiver sent to you is the caregiver who is available from a limited pool of options.
+You should make sure that a company’s caregivers are screened, skilled, and insured, and that thorough background and reference checks have been completed.
+The company should also offer flexibility in setting up a schedule – and be sure they’ll provide backup and replacement caregivers when needed.

 The IRS and many states may require caregivers and other household employees who meet a certain wage threshold to be processed with a Form W-2 and not with a 1099 form.
 It is the responsibility of anyone who hires a caregiver to follow all applicable federal and state labor laws and regulations, and it is always recommended that you consult your accountant or attorney for guidance specific to your city and state.